Interior Design Meets Process: Helping New Home Owners Navigate a Condo or Co-Op Board

 Because I work efficiently and make decisions quickly, clients do not lose time.
 I also schedule contractors within permitted work hours and help assemble a building-friendly team.
 These details add up and often make the difference between a smooth renovation and a dragged-out one.

-The client who reached out before closing made a very smart decision.
+While the length of time it takes for a board to approve a renovation plan varies, the client who reaches out before closing is making a smart decision.
 Early coordination allows me to start designing while the approval materials are being prepared.
 By the time the keys are in hand, the alteration packet is ready to submit.
 This saves weeks, sometimes months, on the back end.

 Boards can take longer than expected to review documents, so beginning in advance often avoids the frustrating period when you are moved in but unable to start work.
 I always encourage future owners to contact a designer early.
 It gives you a real advantage in terms of timing, cost control, and overall clarity.